 Through the practice of meditation and cognitive therapy, you’ll learn how to identify difficult thoughts and feelings and how you can sometimes become entangled in them in ways that aren’t necessarily helpful.
 You’ll build on your self-awareness, learn more effective ways of dealing with negative thoughts and generally increase kindness and compassion, both towards yourself and others.

-Our MBCT group is an online 8-week course and the next group starts on 27th October 2022.
+Our MBCT group is an online 8-week course.

 Motion release is a mind and body practice which blends humanistic psychotherapy, mindfulness and dance/movement therapy.